Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

 - generate

-    Generates client/server code from an OpenAPI json/yaml definition.
+    Generates client/server code from a OpenAPI json/yaml definition.
+Finds files name `api.raml`, `client-api.raml` or `service-api.raml`.
+Processes these files (and the json schemes they refer to) to produce `open-api.yaml` files in the output directory.

 - remove-deprecated